Sven-I-Am/PHP-Price-Calculator/README.md

     * styled the page a little bit
     * cleaned up `calculator` by separating out the sub calculations
   * :exclamation: We are now done with all the must-haves and even have one of the nice-to-have features implemented
-  * It was a good day! :yay:
+  * It was a good day! :tada: